wish2023/tp/docs/UserGuide.md

 * `NAME` is the name of the task.
 It is a compulsory parameter the user has to input.

 This parameter `TIME` is optional only if the task is non-recurring.
-ELse, the user must input a start time for the task.
+Else, the user must input a start time for the task.
 * `TIME` is the time to start doing this task (**HHMM**).
 For example, 1100.

    Default: Allocated by Athena (only available for non-recurring tasks)